mllite/caret2sql/README.md

 Some machine learning libraries (xgboost , lightGBM) already support exporting and loading models in a specific JSON format, which makes implementing these cases straightforward (python models are already supported in sklearn2sql).

+A good introduction for Caret is given by the author ( @topepo ) :

+Kuhn, M. (2008), “Building predictive models in R using the caret package, ” Journal of Statistical Software, (http://www.jstatsoft.org/article/view/v028i05/v28i05.pdf).

 Your feedback is welcome.